 AGA Balmoral Chicken with Whisky Cream Sauce

-Indulge in this traditional Scottish chicken dish, stuffed with haggis and served with a little whisky cream sauce to celebrate Burns Night - the anniversary of Scottish poet Robert Burns on the 25th January.
+Indulge in this traditional Scottish chicken dish, stuffed with haggis and served with a little whisky cream sauce to celebrate Burn's Night - the anniversary of Scottish poet Robert Burns on the 25th January.
+It works well with both chicken breast and thighs.
+Oidhche Bhlas Burn's!

 AGA Balmoral Chicken with Whisky Cream Sauce